 - Provide a Description to describe this instance of the integration.

 - Obtain CrowdStrike Falcon API Keys.
-Follow the steps below to complete this step:
+Follow the steps below to complete this:

 - In a new window, navigate to the Falcon Console.